barrettk/pythonR/README.md

 packages are installed or importing them at various stages within an R function/script.
 A simple example is provided below, but see `?pythonR_examples` for fully fleshed out examples and more details.
+Note that some python modules may not be able to be installed/imported this way. `tiktoken`, `openai`, and other modules may require specific installation procedures and/or the presence of API keys.

 ``` r
 my_py_function <- function(){